rrumale/machine-learning-live-labs/oml-services-v2/introduction/introduction.md

 ### Objectives
 * Load data into Autonomous Database
-* Prepare the customer insurance data
+* Prepare data for modeling
 * Use AutoML to create a machine learning model
-* Use Postman to score the machine learning model using REST APIs
+* Storing an OML model and score it using OML Services
-* Use Curl to score the machine-learning model using REST APIs in command line
+* Storing an ONNX model and score it using OML Services

 ### Prerequisites